 What Causes BV (So I Can Avoid It)?

 So we know that bacterial vaginosis is a result of an overgrowth of bacteria, but how does this happen?
 Essentially, how do we go from happy and healthy vaginal flora to world war Z?
 Well, some women are more genetically inclined to develop BV whereas others are at risk because of their lifestyle.
+But either way, the pH down there gets out of balance.

 Genetics and Bacterial Vaginosis